Merkoba/Meltdown/commands.md

 Save the current session

+You can provide a file name.
+You can use 'last'

 ---

 ### loadsession

 Load a session

-You can provide the file name
+You can provide a file name.
+You can use 'last'

 ---